jatap/express-api-rest/README.md

-# ES6 Template Generator
+# Express API REST

-Template to generate new ES6 projects
+Template to generate new Express API REST

 ## Table of Contents